 “A multi-layered approach to storytelling’

-GL recently produced a five months long paid-for campaign with Airbnb, the home rental website.
+GL recently produced a five-month-long paid-for campaign with Airbnb, the home rental website.
 The focus of the partnership was to show how using Airbnb can lead to a “deeper holiday experience.”
-Imogen Fox, executive editor at GL, said the Airbnb campaign and connected podcasts were a “fantastic example of how Guardian Labs can bring in world-class talent and build a multi-layered approach to storytelling for brands.”
-GL said all the Airbnb content was “labelled in line with the Guardian’s commercial guidelines.”
+Imogen Fox, executive editor at GL, said the Airbnb campaign and connected podcasts were a “fantastic example of how Guardian Labs can bring in world-class talent and build a multi-layered approach to storytelling for brands”.
+GL said all the Airbnb content was “labelled in line with the Guardian’s commercial guidelines”.

-GL claimed the campaign resulted in 33 percent of Guardian readers having an “improved opinion” of the company, and that Guardian readers were “twice as likely to go out of their way to recommend Airbnb.”
+GL claimed the campaign resulted in 33% of Guardian readers having an “improved opinion” of the company, and that Guardian readers were “twice as likely to go out of their way to recommend Airbnb.”

 However during late 2017, months after the official deal with Airbnb concluded, the Guardian continued to write positive stories about the company.
-An article in November last year praised Airbnb for “expanding its stays for disabled travellers.”
-In December there was a positive piece reporting a 600 per cent rise in bookings for 2018 for “traditional family-run hostelries – ryokans – in Japan”.
+An article in November last year praised Airbnb for “expanding its stays for disabled travellers”.
+In December there was a positive piece reporting a 600% rise in bookings for 2018 for “traditional family-run hostelries – ryokans – in Japan”.
 A month after the Airbnb deal wrapped there was a feature about a couple headlined: “Experience – I fell in love through Airbnb.”
 In October there was a piece that praised an Airbnb loan scheme that would help the owners of homes offered for rent to pay for improvements.
-The scheme would “help Airbnb cement its position as an alternative to traditional hotels.”
+The scheme would “help Airbnb cement its position as an alternative to traditional hotels”.

-None of these positive articles about Airbnb were marked as sponsored or paid-for content, and were presented by the Guardian as impartial editorials.
+None of these positive articles about Airbnb was marked as sponsored or paid-for content, and they were presented by the Guardian as impartial editorials.

 But for one City analyst involved in travel industry investment, GNM’s commercial partnership with Airbnb, however time-limited, opens up a potential conflict of interest.
 She said: “When deals like this end, does normal service resume?
 Because no serious business would work like that.
 Airbnb and other companies become valued clients to Guardian Labs.
 So Guardian readers, if they’ve noticed at all, must place their trust in the paper’s editors and managers to restore the divide between editorial and paid-for messages, after that line has been eroded for entirely commercial reasons.”